amitaybar/Diffusion-options/ReadMe.txt

+The code implements diffusion options.
+“Option Discovery in the Absence of Rewards with Manifold Analysis”, A. Bar, R. Talmon and R. Meir, ICML 2020

 The code is self contained and was tested using Matlab 2018b.

 The main file is "Main.m".
 It calls all the other functions and scripts.